oqtane/oqtane.framework/README.md

 # Latest Release

-[6.1.1](https://github.com/oqtane/oqtane.framework/releases/tag/v6.1.1) was released on March 12, 2025 and is a maintenance release including 46 pull requests by 4 different contributors, pushing the total number of project commits all-time to over 6400.
+[6.1.2](https://github.com/oqtane/oqtane.framework/releases/tag/v6.1.2) was released on April 10, 2025 and is a maintenance release including 41 pull requests by 3 different contributors, pushing the total number of project commits all-time to over 6500.
 The Oqtane framework continues to evolve at a rapid pace to meet the needs of .NET developers.

 # Try It Now!